c4tom/DreamDevBox/docs/intermediate/work-inside-the-php-container.rst

 .. code-block:: bash

-   # As user devilbox inside the container
+   # As user dreamdevbox inside the container
-   devilbox@php-7.0.19 in /shared/httpd $ exit
+   dreamdevbox@php-7.0.19 in /shared/httpd $ exit

    # You are now back on your host operating system
    host>